 Tax Deducted at Source:

-Employer is under obligation to deduct tax while paying salary to employees.
-For this purpose, the applicable tax rates used are the normal slab rates.
-The details are in the income tax website.
+Employers are required to deduct tax when paying salaries to employees.
+The applicable tax rates are the normal slab rates.
+The details are on the income tax website.

 Note that this TDS concept is in the context of Salary Income.